goat-yoga/russell-proxy/README.md

 ## Usage

+- If any front-end changes are made to a service you must re-compile that service.
+Run the script to compile files from the corresponding service folder.
 - Navigate into the proxy folder and run the command 'npm start'.
 - Open up http://localhost:3000 in the browser.